Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how to start a new game/en.md

 * `-s`: directory of the new project
 * `-p`: which platform to run on

+(Note: You are a tmux user, you should add `reattach-to-user-namespace` before the command `cocos`.
+For more information, please refer to [this link](https://github.com/phonegap/ios-sim) for more information.)

 You can run `cocos run --help` for more detail information.

 ![run scree](res/run_screen.png)